 Coming Soon: A Race to the Bottom

-When we pick up our medications at the pharmacy, most of us do not pay mind to where they were made.
-If we notice that the pill bottle appears slightly different since the last refill, the doctor will tell us not to worry.
-Channeling guidelines from the highest medical authorities, the healthcare professional safely assumes that the drug is essentially the same, regardless of its manufacturer.
+When we pick up our medications at the pharmacy, most of us do not give much thought to where they were made.
+If we notice that the pills appear slightly different since the last refill, the doctor will tell us not to worry.
+Following guidelines from the highest medical authorities, the healthcare professional safely assumes that the drug is essentially the same, regardless of its manufacturer.
+Under the FDA's current regulation, prescribers and pharmacists are permitted to swap a brand-name medication, whether it be a chemotherapy agent or a routine refill, with a generic version:

 "....a generic medicine works in the same way and provides the same clinical benefit as the brand-name medicine.
 In other words, you can take a generic medicine as an equal substitute for its brand-name counterpart."